 - (a) Provisions for Ownership.
-The Planning Commission will review the form of ownership being proposed for any permanently protected Open Space, or Common Areas (including areas reserved for designated public use).
-The type of ownership may include: - (1) Dedicated to a public entity, subject to the entity's acceptance; - (2) Owned jointly or in common by the owners with an Owners' Association; - (3) Owned by a quasi-public organization, such as a non-profit land trust. - (b) Prohibition of Further Subdivision of Restricted Open Space.
-Any lands dedicated for Open Space, park or other public purpose in a residential Subdivision (including conventional or planned residential developments) shall have appropriate covenants, bylaws, conservation easements and/ or deed restrictions reviewed and approved by the County Department of Law and filed with the Final Plat and recorded with the County ensuring that: - (1) The Open Space, park, or other public purpose area will not be further subdivided in the future; - (2) The use of the Open Space, park or other public purpose land will continue in perpetuity for the purpose specified; - (3) Appropriate provisions will be made for the maintenance, repair and liability of the Open Space, park or other public purpose area; - (4) Common undeveloped Open Space or park land shall not be turned into a commercial enterprise admitting the general public for a fee; - (5) Homeowners in the development shall have adequate access to the Open Space, park or other public purpose land. - (c) Maintenance by Owners' Association.
-If an Owners' Association is established for the ownership and maintenance of Open Space, the Owners' Association Agreement must guarantee the continuing maintenance, repair and liability for the Open Space.
+The Planning Commission will review the form of ownership being proposed for any permanently dedicated Open Space, or Common Areas (including areas reserved for designated public use).
+The type of ownership may include: - (1) Dedicated to a public entity, subject to the entity's acceptance. - (2) Owned jointly or in common by the owners with an Owners' Association. - (3) Owned by a quasi-public organization, such as a non-profit land trust. - (b) Prohibition of Further Subdivision of Restricted Open Space.
+Any lands dedicated for Open Space, park, or other public purpose in a residential Subdivision (including conventional or planned residential developments) shall have appropriate covenants, bylaws, conservation easements and/ or deed restrictions reviewed and approved by the County Department of Law and filed with the Final Plat and recorded with the County ensuring that: - (1) The Open Space, park, or other public purpose area will not be further subdivided in the future. - (2) The use of the Open Space, park or other public purpose land will continue in perpetuity for the purpose specified. - (3) Appropriate provisions will be made for the maintenance, repair and liability of the Open Space, park, or other public purpose area. - (4) Common undeveloped Open Space or park land shall not be turned into a commercial enterprise admitting the general public for a fee. - (5) Homeowners in the development shall have adequate access to the Open Space, park, or other public purpose land. - (6) Any lands dedicated for Open Space, park or other public purpose in a Subdivision shall be shown on the Final Plat. - (c) Maintenance by Owners' Association.
+If an Owners' Association is established for the ownership and maintenance of Open Space, the Owners' Association Agreement must guarantee the continuing maintenance, repair, and liability for the Open Space.
 The Owners' Association shall be established before any lot/parcel in the Subdivision is sold or any dwelling unit is occupied.
 As each lot/parcel is sold, the purchaser must become a member of the Owners' Association and this membership shall be written into the deed and run with the land in perpetuity.
 The Owners' Association Agreement must be submitted to the Planning Commission for review prior to or in conjunction with submission of the Final Plat.
-The
+The Owners'

-Owners' Association's covenants, restrictions and bylaws, shall be filed with the Final Plat and recorded with the Fiscal Office.
+Association's covenants, restrictions, and bylaws shall be filed with the Final Plat and recorded with the Fiscal Office.